Pittsburgh synagogue shooter’s troubled upbringing put him at risk for severe mental illness, psychologist says - KESQ

 Bowers’ instability continued through adulthood with no meaningful ongoing intervention to address his decades of mental illness and minimal functionality, she testified.

-Bowers was also financially unstable and worked inconsistent jobs “on and off,” only sticking to one job at a bakery for 15 years, Porterfield said.
+Bowers was also financially unstable and worked inconsistently, holding jobs “on and off,” and only sticking to one job at a bakery for 15 years, Porterfield said.
 He was eventually fired in 2004 for stealing money.

 Porterfield said Bowers’ family’s own deep-rooted issues of substance abuse, violence and instability led to a lack of attention toward Robert’s issues.
 Bowers had several traumatic life events and circumstances that put him at risk for the development of severe mental illness and problems, Porterfield concluded.